scverse/scverse-tutorials/README.md

     specific to omics data analysis (e.g. pandas, seaborn).
 -   the notebook author agrees to maintain the tutorial in the future and is reachable via [zulip](https://scverse.zulipchat.com).
 -   the notebook contains a backlink to [scverse.org/learn](scverse.org/learn)
+-   the notebook is self-contained: All required example data is downloaded as part of the tutorial

 ## Structure of external tutorials